Core310/FFXIV-Wiki-Fetcher/README.md

 ## Development:
 Contributing is greatly appreciated.
 Please download and unzip the latest file from the [releases page](https://github.com/Core310/FFXIV-Wiki-Fetcher/releases)

-If you wish to build the file yourself run `makeFile();` in main.java or copy below.
+If you wish to build the file yourself run `makeFile();` in Main.java or copy below.
 Replace FileName with the desired path for the resource file.
 ```java
         File XIVGather = new File(FileName);
         FileWriter fileWriter = new FileWriter(XIVGather,false);